-- Specialization Courses (36 credits) - Engineering cognate (engineering): 12 credits - Social science cognate (education or social science): 12 credits - Electives (engineering or education theory or methods): 9 credits
+- Specialization Courses (36 credits) - Engineering cognate (engineering): 12 credits - Social science cognate (education or other social science): 12 credits - Electives (engineering or education theory or methods): 9 credits

 Guidelines: Each cognate represents a collection of open-electives providing broad support to a student's career development and research specialization.
-A cognate area will not be titled and will not be listed on a student's transcript, but rationale is required in the plan of study approval process.
+A cognate area will not be titled and will not be listed on a student's transcript, but a rationale supporting the choices is required in the plan of study approval process.
 To ensure that the PhD is sufficiently interdisciplinary, courses should be taken from a variety of departments across the three areas listed above.
-The engineering cognate is included to ensure students have graduatelevel understanding of engineering concepts and should include a coherent set of courses from an engineering discipline other than engineering education.
+The engineering cognate is included to ensure students have graduate-level understanding of engineering concepts and should include a coherent set of courses from an engineering discipline other than engineering education.
 The social science cognate is included to ensure students have graduate-level understanding of education or other social science concepts and should include a coherent set of courses (ENGE courses are acceptable).
 In addition to having cognates with ties to different disciplinary content domains to ground research, teaching, or future opportunities, we believe being immersed in two domains rooted in different epistemologies (i.e., engineering and social science) is essential for our graduates (any course substitutions should be grounded in this rationale).
 The electives category is included to ensure students continue developing theoretical and methodological expertise related to their area of specialization or interest.
 They may also be permitted to expand their engineering coursework, in particular for those who seek a Master's in an engineering discipline or seek to obtain a faculty position within a traditional engineering discipline.
 A Plan of Study is signed by a student's committee and the Assistant Department Head for Graduate Programs.

-- Constraint 1: There needs to be at least one (3 credit) quantitative and one (3 credit) qualitative social science methods course across all courses. - o Constraint 2: Courses should collectively align toward a student's interests - Minimum of Thirty (30) Credits of Dissertation Research Hours

-Additional Information pertaining to courses
+- Constraint 1: There needs to be at least one (3 credit) quantitative and one (3 credit) qualitative social science methods course across all Plan of Study courses. - o Constraint 2: Courses should collectively align toward a student's interests - Minimum of Thirty (30) Credits of Dissertation Research Hours - Additional Information Pertaining to Courses - Normally the student will have no more than nine (9) credits among independent study/special study courses (5974, 5984, 6974, 6984) - Normally categories defined above are mutually exclusive - At least nine (9) credits will normally be at the 6000 level, relevant to the student's research (do not have to be ENGE courses)